sebdisdv/Octal_Division/README.md

 In order to run this code you must first install all the libraries needed.
 This can be done via the command

 - `pip install -r requirements.txt`

+The use of a virutal environment is reccomended

 One everything is setup you can run the code from inside the jupiter notebook `DeepProbLogOctalDiv.ipynb`